01yzzyu/yzzyu.github.io/_pages/about.md

 🔥 News
 ======
+2024.05:🔥🔥 Our paper [Green Effect of Energy Transition Policy: A quasi-natural Experiment Based on New Energy Demonstration Cities](https://doi.org/10.1016/j.frl.2024.105669) is accepted to TOP Journals Finance Research Letters!
+A collabrative work with Zhichao Yu.

 2024.04:🔥🔥Our project, entitled FPGA-Based AI Doctor: Deep Learning-Based Clinical Target Delineation for Cervical Cancer, was selected for funding under the national innovation and entrepreneurship project,advised by Professor Xinhua Wang.